GaloisInc/smaccmpilot-stm32f4/src/smaccm-mavlink/ivory-module-generator/README.md

 modules.

-This tool will generate Ivory language modules in the haskell namespace `SMACCMPilot.Mavlink`, with each message defined in a separate haskell file `SMACCMPilot.Mavlink.Messages.<messagename>`.
+This tool will generate Ivory language modules in the haskell namespace `SMACCMPilot.Mavlink.Ivory`, with each message defined in a separate haskell file `SMACCMPilot.Mavlink.Ivory.Messages.<messagename>`.